 An ecosystem-based approach to managing human activities at sea and in coastal areas is of the utmost importance to prevent any negative effects on areas that contain particularly sensitive habitats, species and/or ecological processes.
 It also ensures that the sea space, a common resource, is shared equitably amongst the ever increasing numbers of maritime activities and stakeholders.
-However, the MSP Directive’s lack of guidance on what an ecosystem-based approach consists of has resulted in lack of nature considerations in national maritime spatial plans.
+However, the MSP Directive’s lack of guidance on what an ecosystem-based approach consists of has resulted in a lack of consideration for nature in national maritime spatial plans

 What WWF is doing